Seawater treatment - seawater desalination

 Persian Gulf Water Sample Analysis:

 Chemical name (ion) Chemical symbol Concentration in mg / liter (ppm)

 Potassium K 150

 Magnesium Mg 1500

 Acidity PH 8.3

 Seawater desalination membranes are specially designed to withstand high osmotic pressure in the reverse osmosis process as well as to tolerate the high salinity of seawater.
-In these membranes, there are also all the limitations of BWRO reverse osmosis.
-The efficiency of seawater membranes is slightly less than 3.99% compared with saline water.
+In these membranes, there are also all the limitations of brackish water reverse osmosis.
+The efficiency of seawater membranes is slightly less than 99.3% compared with saline water.

-The uses of sea-sweetener in sea-water treatment are similar to broader saltines.
-But a very important point is the economic estimate of the project and project when using a desalinating machine.
+The uses of desalination in sea water treatment are similar to broader saltines.
+But a very important point is the economic estimate of the project when using a desalinating machine.

 As said, sea water is a very large source that covers more than three-quarters of the Earth's surface.
 But its use is very costly.